 On reaching Fort William, complete the walk by entering the pedestrianised town centre along the High Street to ensure a pictorial record is made beside the bronze statue of the weary walker resting his feet while seated on the long bench.
 This spot marks the official journey’s end.

 Are you ready to walk the West Highland Way?
-At EasyWays, we offer West Highland Way holidays as well as West Highland Way self guided walks as well as holidays, just fill out our enquiry form today.
+At EasyWays, we offer West Highland Way self guided walks, just fill out our enquiry form today.

 Find out more about walking the West Highland Way with EasyWays.